Provisional Admission Open for 2026

 • Communication: bridging engineers, scientists, and stakeholders

-India is positioning itself as a global aerospace hub, with organisations like ISRO, HAL, and DRDO leading defence and space missions.
-Pune, in particular, has emerged as a centre for aerospace and defence education, thanks to its industrial ecosystem and strong academic presence.
+India is positioning itself as a global aerospace hub, with organizations like ISRO, HAL, and DRDO leading defense and space missions.
+Pune, in particular, has emerged as a center for aerospace and defense education, thanks to its industrial ecosystem and strong academic presence.

-The institute’s Training & Placement Cell connects graduates to careers in aerospace, defence, and private space firms.
-Alumni are now working at Paras Defence & Space Technologies, Godrej Aerospace, and Tata Advanced Systems.
+The institute’s Training & Placement Cell connects graduates to careers in aerospace, defense, and private space firms.
+Alumni are now working at Paras Defense & Space Technologies, Godrej Aerospace, and Tata Advanced Systems.
 With scholarships available, IIAEIT is a leading choice for aspiring aerospace engineers in India.

 How to Start Your Career in Aerospace Engineering